-5 Average was calculated by dividing the estimated crime investigation, prevention, and overhead costs spent on youth violent crimes investigated, except in Daly City.
-For Daly City, the average cost was weighted based on the frequency and severity of crime investigation.
+5 Average was calculated by dividing the estimated crime investigation, prevention, and overhead costs spent on youth crime by the number of youth violent crimes investigated, except in Daly City.
+For Daly City, the average cost was weighted based on the frequency and severity of crime investigat

 6 Because crime investigation, enforcement, and prevention programs in the East Palo Alto Police Department are integrated, each program's cost contribution to a youth crime investigation could not be separated.